sf-Liu/sf-liu.github.io/_pages/about.md

 My recent work focuses on 3D reconstruction for XR scenarios, particularly addressing out-of-memory challenges in long-context video processing through a graph-based memory bank design.
 In parallel, I am working on air quality estimation using hyperspectral imagery, leveraging vision–language models (VLM) for multi-modal environmental sensing.

-Previously, I interned at **[NIO](https://www.nio.com/)** (an electric vehicle manufacturer) in San Jose, where I worked on speculative decoding for large language models and deployed them on automotive-grade computing platforms
+Previously, I interned at **[NIO](https://www.nio.com/)** (an electric vehicle manufacturer) in San Jose, where I worked on speculative decoding for large language models and deployed them on automotive-grade computing platforms.
+This summer, I will join [Samsung Research America](https://sra.samsung.com/) as an intern, where I will work on research and development for the next generation of AR and intelligent devices.

-***I am currently seeking internship opportunities for Spring and Summer 2026.***
+***I am currently seeking a full-time new-grad position at the beginning of 2027***